Sunday, May 24, 2026

 Ask a friend how many times they make an uncertain choice in their badminton coaching sessions.

-I wonder if you see your coaching decisions as a series of informed compromises or best guesses.
+Do you see your coaching decisions as a series of informed compromises or best guesses?

 How comfortable are you with these questions?